saurabh1088/notes/iOS/Debug/LLDB.md

 ## Examining Data

 *These commands below all can be used to examine data however these don't exactly do the same thing*

+- dwim-print
 - frame variable (fr v)
-- expression (p)
+- expression (p) (IMP : THIS IS NOW ALIASED AGAINST COMMAND : *dwim-print*)
-- expression -O (po)
+- expression -O (po) (IMP : THIS IS NOW ALIASED AGAINST COMMAND : *dwim-print*)

 ### The frame variable command